Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

 during the creation of this project.

-* I have utilised extra information to allow me to create this page from Bootstrap's documentation, the relevant developer tools from each site, and articles that can be found on W3.
+* I have utilised extra information to allow me to create this page from Materialize's documentation and articles that can be found on W3.

 * For minor issues, I have read through the Code Institute's material, its Slack channels and, as a last resort, forum posts in Stack Overflow.

-* To standardise the formatting of my HTML and CSS code, I used https://www.freeformatter.com/html-formatter.html#ad-output and https://www.freeformatter.com/css-beautifier.html#ad-output

-#### Port Used To View Real-Time Edits

-python3 -m http.server
+* I'd like to acknowledge this [Link](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/).
+    For showing me how to create custom error pages.